appyappyappy/Personal-Site/README.md

     * type is a group of fonts, and has 3 css files and 3 folders to describe it
 * The jquery folders are pretty thick, so I'll just accept what it says on the tin (for now) The body has the actual site in it.

+Tracy jordan once said "Well larry, I'm no expert, but I've got a strong opinion"